 The Board is responsible for the continuous review and enforcement of health, safety, and environmental policies, as well as evaluating the company's social impact, with all outcomes reported to the Board of Directors.
-The Human Resources and Occupational Health and Safety departments manage employee-related issues, while the Environmental Management and Permits Department, along with the Sustainability Department, oversee human rights across all areas.
+The Human Resources and Occupational Health and Safety departments manage employee-related issues.
+In December 2024, PetroTal Peru S.R.L formally established a cross-functional Human Rights Committee, bringing together representatives from key departments including Human Resources, Procurement, Security, Compliance, Operations and Legal among others.
 The PetroTal leadership team, which includes various departments, works in unison on significant issues, providing regular reports to the CEO and the Board, including weekly and quarterly updates on social responsibility and sustainability matters.
-In the future, we plan to formally integrate the prevention of forced labour and child labour into our governance structure, leveraging our proactive community involvement, compliance with social risk legislation, and commitment to ethical conduct.
+In the future, we plan to formally integrate the prevention of Forced Labour and Child Labour into our governance structure, leveraging our proactive community involvement, compliance with social risk legislation, and commitment to ethical conduct.